Singapore: Economy

 dynamic and business-friendly.
-For several years, Singapore has been one of the few countries with an AAA credit rating from the big three, and the only Asian country to achieve this rating.
+For several years, Singapore has been one of the few countries with a AAA credit rating from the big three, and the only Asian country to achieve this rating.
 Singapore attracts a large amount of foreign investment as a result of its location, skilled workforce, low tax rates, advanced infrastructure and zero-tolerance against corruption.
-It is the world's most competitive economy in 2019, according to the World Economic Forum's ranking of 141 countries, with the 2nd highest GDP per capita.
-Roughly 44 percent of the Singaporean workforce is made up of non-Singaporeans.
+It was the world's 4th most competitive economy in 2023, according to the International Institute for Management Development's World Competitiveness Ranking of 64 countries, with the highest GDP (PPP) per capita.
+Roughly 44 per cent of the Singaporean workforce is made up of non-Singaporeans.
 Despite market freedom, Singapore's government operations have a significant stake in the economy, contributing 22% of the GDP.
 The city is a popular location for conferences and events.

 The currency of Singapore is the Singapore dollar (SGD or S$), issued by the Monetary Authority of Singapore (MAS).
 It has been interchangeable with the Brunei dollar at par value since 1967.
 MAS manages its monetary policy by allowing the Singapore dollar exchange rate to rise or fall within an undisclosed trading band.
 This is different from most central banks, which use interest rates to manage policy.
 Singapore has the world's eleventh largest foreign reserves, and one of the highest net international investment position per capita.